catseye/Oxcart/README.md

 So we want to write a "while" loop.
 Say we have an _n_ on the stack, and we want to loop _n_ times, and _n_ might be zero.

-In high-level terms, we first move to a "garbage" stack and place a "garbage _n_" on it.
+In high-level terms, we first move to a "junk stack" and place a "junk _n_" on it.

 Then, we save the current continuation as _k_.

 We test if _n_ is zero.
-If it is, we switch to a garbage stack.
+If it is, we switch to a junk stack.

 Then, assuming we're on the real stack, we make a copy of _n_ and decrement it to obtain _n'_.
 Then we make a copy of _n'_ and test if it's zero.
 If it is, we're done.
 If not, we continue _k_.

-But, assuming we're on the garbage stack, the above becomes: we make a copy of garbage _n_ and decrement it to obtain garbage _n'_.
-Then we make a copy of garbage _n'_ and test if it's zero.
+But, assuming we're on the junk stack, the above becomes: we make a copy of junk _n_ and decrement it to obtain junk _n'_.
+Then we make a copy of junk _n'_ and test if it's zero.
 If it is, we're done.
 If not, we continue _k_.

-This suggests our initial garbage _n_ should be 1.
+This suggests our initial junk _n_ should be 1.

-The problem is that we want to switch back from the garbage stack to the real stack if previously we were on the garbage stack.
+The problem is that we want to switch back from the junk stack to the real stack if previously we were on the junk stack.
+(This is what preciptated adding the `'` instruction to the language.)

 Can we can write this in Oxcart?